US soldier wins long fight to get Afghan translator asylum

 Sullivan dedicated himself to helping Sodais after losing another translator, Sayed Masoud, who was killed by the Taliban in 2017 while waiting for a U.S. visa.
 The former soldier is among scores of U.S. combat veterans who have been working on their own to rescue the Afghans who served alongside them.

-“It’s ultimately just cathartic relief,” Sullivan said of the Germany court’s decision, who said he was overwhelmed with emotion in part because it also opened the war wound that he couldn’t help Masoud.
+“It’s ultimately just cathartic relief,” said Sullivan, adding that he was overwhelmed with emotion Wednesday in part because it also opened the war wound that he couldn’t help Masoud.
 “This long journey is over but Sayed didn’t make it.”

 Thousands of Afghans who aided U.S. troops have spent years stuck in a backlogged and beleaguered U.S. Special Immigrant Visa program, and countless others were denied because of minor inconsistencies in their work records, such as showing up late to their jobs, according to veterans who worked with them.